Order LFL Membership Brochure - This full-color resource is a combination informational bulletin insert, membership form, and return envelope.

-Every Lutheran congregation upholding the God-given value of human life and influencing society to do the same.
+Every Lutheran, both individually and in community, upholding the God-given value of human life and influencing society to do the same.

 Lutherans For Life believes that the Church is compelled by God’s Word to speak and act on behalf of those who are vulnerable and defenseless.
 The crisis of our times is the repudiation of Biblical truth manifested in the wanton destruction of innocent human life through legalized abortion-on-demand and the growing threat to the lives of others through legalized assisted suicide and euthanasia.
-Therefore, as Lutherans For Life, we will strive to give witness, from a Biblical perspective, to the Church and society on these and other related issues such as chastity, post abortion healing, and family living.
+Therefore, as Lutherans For Life, we will strive to give a Gospel-motivated witness, to the Church and society on these and other related issues such as chastity, post abortion healing, and family living.
 We will call God’s people to compassionate action and foster life-affirming alternatives for those facing difficult situations.

 Five Core Values of Our Ministry Together